 Explore cutting edge science topics, their latest developments, and their relevance to society through speaker presentations followed by question-and-answer period with the audience.

-The talks are presented on select Wednesdays at 6 pm for the fall.
-They are free to the public, with seating on a first-come, first-served basis.
+The talks are free, with seating on a first-come, first-served basis.
 Face masks are recommended but not required.
-To learn more and to check the full lineup, see Upcoming Presentations.
+We hope to see you there!

-The talk will be presented in the Museum of the Rockies’ Hager Auditorium on Wednesday, October 18, at 6 pm (note the change in time).
-It is sponsored by the Gallatin Valley Friends of the Sciences, co-sponsored by the non-profit community service organization Hopa Mountain, and hosted by the Museum of the Rockies.
+The talk will be presented in the Community Room of the Bozeman Public Library on Wednesday, March 5, at 6:30 pm.
+It is sponsored by the Gallatin Valley Friends of the Sciences, and co-sponsored by the non-profit service organization Hopa Mountain.

 The series explores cutting edge science topics, their latest developments, and their relevance to society through speaker presentations followed by questions from the audience.
-The talks are free to the public, with seating on a first-come, first-served basis.
+The talks are free to the public; seating is on a first-come, first-served basis.
 Face masks are recommended but not required.

 The presentation will be followed by a question-and-answer period.